nzfarmer1/FAPI/README.md

 - FAST: This temporarily disables our Application Layer providing a fast dedicated byte stream upload  (4-10kbps).
 - SLOW: This encapsulates 250byte segments within SenML with a simple API for starting, sending, and resetting the device.

-<i>Note: Slow is beneficial for performing background updates without affecting operations both from the node itself, or on additional network nodes.</i>
+<i>Note: Slow is beneficial for performing background updates without affecting operations either on the node itself, or on other network nodes served by the same gateway.</i>

 <b>CONFIGURATION MANAGEMENT</b>